-All project workers must receive sensitization training on the Chance Find Procedures (see Appendix VII, outline of Chance Find Procedures).
+All project workers must receive sensitization training on the Chance Find Procedures.

 6.4 COVID-19/Infectious Disease Considerations

 There is still a risk of project workers contracting COVID-19, proper measures in accordance with national laws and regulations, and international good practice should be applied.
 The Project should also be guided by Good International Industry Practice (GIIP), WHO's specific guidelines on COVID-19, along with the World Bank's guidance.
 The international guidelines related to Covid-19 include: